deejaygraham/deejaygraham.github.io/_posts/2014-10-22-sketchote-from-ddd-north-2014.markdown

     url: "http://www.twitter.com/b_seven_e"
 ---

-I was lucky enough to be able to attend the [Developer Developer Developer North 2014 conference](http://www.dddnorth.co.uk/) in Leeds this past weekend.
+I was lucky enough to be able to attend the <a href="http://www.dddnorth.co.uk/">Developer Developer Developer North 2014 conference</a> in Leeds this past weekend.

 ![ddd north](/img/posts/sketchote-from-ddd-north-2014/dddnorth-logo.png)